marcogrimaldi29/marcogrimaldi29.github.io/_posts/2025-09-24-resource-ai.md

 ---

 ### 🗃️ Changelog
+- **2025-11-17:** Format updated and content of "AI assistants & platforms" expanded with new AI coding assistants and platforms.
 - **2025-11-07:** SEO optimization.
 - **2025-11-05:** Header updated and tags expanded.
 - **2025-10-02:** H2 heading updated and date.